PLCoster/cs50ai-week5-traffic/README.md

       tf.keras.layers.Dense(NUM_CATEGORIES, activation="softmax")
     ])
 ```
 * This model is tiny and 'simple', at least in terms of the lines of code required to make it work.
 However, as it is directly flattening the image data and then feeding each pixel's (30 x 30 x 3 = 2700 pixels) input to the 43 output nodes, there are more than 116 thousand weights to train for this model(!).
-This model performs surprisingly well, getting around 88% accurracy on the test data (average of three runs).
-However it couls likely be improved by a more complicated model (with more hidden layers), and taking advantage of feature mapping using convolution and/or pooling layers.
+This model performs surprisingly well, getting around 88% accuracy on the test data (average of three runs).
+However it could likely be improved by a more complicated model (with more hidden layers), and taking advantage of feature mapping using convolution and/or pooling layers.

 #### Small-X Model:
 ```python